Mandla Langa

 Mandla Langa (born 1950 in Stanger, Durban) is a South African poet, short-story writer, novelist, and cultural activist.
-He grew up in KwaMashu township of Kwazulu Natal.
+He grew up in the KwaMashu township of Kwazulu Natal.
 His novel The Lost Colours of the Chameleon won the 2009 Commonwealth Writers' Prize (Africa region).

 Langa enrolled for a degree in English and Philosophy at the University of Fort Hare, but was expelled in 1973 as a result of his involvement in the activities of the South African Student Organisation.
 In 1976, he went into exile and has lived in different countries of Southern Africa as well as in Hungary and the United Kingdom.

 Langa was brought in to complete the second volume of Nelson Mandela's autobiography, left in an unfinished draft when Mandela died in 2013, and published in 2017 as Dare Not Linger: The Presidential Years.

+In 2022, Langa was appointed High Commissioner of the Republic of South Africa to Cameroon.

 Early life and education

-Mandla Langa was born in Stanger, Durban, South Africa, in 1950 and grew up in KwaMashu township 20 miles north of Durban, during the implementation of the apartheid system.
+Mandla Langa was born in Stanger, Durban, South Africa, in 1950 and grew up in the KwaMashu township 20 miles north of Durban, during the implementation of the apartheid system.
 He is one of nine children.
 His brother Pius Langa served as Chief Justice in South Africa.
-Another brother, Bheki Langa, served as South Africa's ambassador to Russia.
+Another brother, Bheki Langa, served as South Africa's ambassador to Russia and China.
 Mandla Langa attended Gardner Memorial School, Sibonelo High School in Durban, and then the University of Fort Hare.
-Despite the substantial number of political strikes during his college career, he was able to complete his BA in English and Philosophy in 1972.
 He taught at a high school in KwaMashu in 1973–74.

-In 1974, he became actively involved as a director of the South African Students' Organization (SASO), maintaining this position until his arrest in 1976 for attempting to leave the country without a permit.
+In 1974, he became actively involved as a director of the South African Students' Organisation (SASO), maintaining this position until his arrest in 1976 for attempting to leave the country without a permit.
 As a result he served 101 days in jail.
 According to Charles Larson (editor of Under African Skies), Langa himself said that his arrest was due to sedition.

 While imprisoned, Langa continued to improve his writing skills.
 After serving his sentence, he fled to Botswana, marking the start of his life in exile.
-He also spent time in Lesotho, Angola, where he participated in military training at the MK camps, also known as Umkhonto we Sizwe.
+He also spent time in Lesotho, Angola, where he participated in military training in the camps of MK, also known as Umkhonto we Sizwe.
 In addition to Lesotho, Langa spent time in Mozambique, Zambia, Hungary and the UK.
-He held various ANC posts abroad, including cultural attaché in the UK and Western Europe.
+He held various ANC posts abroad, including deputy chief representative of the ANC and its cultural attaché in the UK and Western Europe.